 The idea of creating an edible landscape is very appealing.
 How wonderful it would be to have a snack at hand, anywhere in your yard?
 It sounds like the perfect solution for gardeners with limited space and many vegetables are as attractive as so called ornamental plants.
 And they can't be much more labor intensive than caring for a lawn.

-The real caveat, for me, has been finding vegetables that can survive outside of my fenced in vegetable garden fortress.
-We are hardly the only ones who... love pea tendrils and the luscious scent of tomatoes.
+The real caveat is finding vegetables that can survive outside of a fenced in vegetable garden fortress.
+We are hardly the only ones who love pea tendrils... and the luscious scent of tomatoes.
 Deer, squirrels, groundhogs, rabbits... know no boundaries when foraging.
-I started my edible landscaping plan with a few vegetables that aren't overly appealing to my wildlife and I interplant them, among plants with scratchy textures and repellant scents.
-Here's what's worked for me.
+If you liked to experiment with edible landscaping, start with some of these vegetables.
+They are not overly appealing to wildlife and if you interplant them among plants with scratchy textures and repellent scents, most wildlife will avoid them.

 Artichokes and cardoons are imposing plants that would be worth growing in the landscape, even if you couldn't eat them.
-I haven't had any problems with animals munching on the prickly leaves and as long as the flowers are a few feet off the ground, nothing has touched them.
-The only time I lost a bud to animal grazing was when I had a small plant growing in a container.
-Had I raised the container a bit, I don't think that would have happened.
+Most animals will not want to munch on the prickly leaves and as long as the flowers are a few feet off the ground, nothing should touch them.

 The leaves of bean plants are more attractive to animals than the bean pods.
-I grow pole varieties in my borders and I encircle the bottoms of the plants in chicken wire.
+To get around this, you can grow pole varieties in flower borders by encircling the bottoms of the plants in chicken wire.
 It isn't particularly noticeable at a distance and the plants eventually cover it.
-I may lose some leaves that poke through, but the animals don't destroy the whole plant and the beans remain intact, for me to harvest.
+You may lose some leaves that poke through, but the animals don't destroy the whole plant and the beans remain intact, to harvest.

-No four-footed animal has ever touched my eggplants.
-Maybe that's because they are scratchy and thorny or maybe there are better things to eat in the yard, but I'm happy either way.
-Flea beetles can make eggplant leaves unsightly in a matter of days, but they seem to do less damage when the eggplants are interspersed among scented flowers, so I consider planting them in the flower border a win-win.
+Flea beetles can make eggplant leaves unsightly in a matter of days, but they seem to do less damage when the eggplants are interspersed among scented flowers, so planting them in the flower border a win-win.

 Let's face it, humans are the only animals that devour these alliums.
-If there are failsafe vegetables for edible landscaping, it would be these.
+If there are fail safe vegetables for edible landscaping, it would be these.
 You can protect other vegetables by interplanting them with chives, but chives have a tendency to quickly spread.
-I would suggest you don't let them go to seed.
-Since garlic and onions need to be dug up, they can be trickier to interplant.
-But you could always use them along edges.Continue to 5 of 9 below.
+If you don't want them taking over your garden, don't let them go to seed.
+Since garlic and onions need to be dug up when harvested, they can be trickier to interplant.
+But you could always use them along edges.Continue to 5 of 8 below.

-I have the same problem with peppers as I do with beans; the leaves are more attractive to animals than the fruits.
+Growing peppers in the landscape poses the same problem as growing beans; the leaves are more attractive to animals than the fruits.
 Young transplants seem to be especially vulnerable.
 Once the stems toughen up, the damage becomes minimal.
-Knowing that, I wait until they are about 6 inches tall, before I plant them in the open.
+Knowing that, wait until they are about 6 inches tall, before planting them in the open.

-I'm sure you don't need any convincing to think of peppers as ornamental plants.
+You probably don't need any convincing to think of peppers as ornamental plants.
 In fact, many hot peppers are sold as ornamentals.
-There are certainly more than enough hot pepper... varieties to fill a yard, but don't overlook the sweet types.
+There are certainly more than... enough hot pepper varieties to fill a yard, but don't overlook the sweet types.
 Since peppers tend to take awhile to reach their full color, you will have a rainbow of chartreuse, red, orange and purple throughout the season.

 The perennial herbs are the safest choice for edible landscaping.
 Annual and biennial herbs, like parsley, basil and cilantro, are surprisingly appealing to animals, considering their strong scent.
 Maybe it's their succulent foliage that makes them targets.
-But woodier herbs, like sage, oregano, thyme, rosemary and lavender, have all fared better in my yard.
-Mint has also remained attack-free, although I can't say I would mind if someone wanted to thin out my patch for me.
+But woodier herbs, like sage, oregano, thyme, rosemary and lavender, all fare better in the yard.
+Mint can also remained attack-free, although many gardeners would not mind if someone wanted to thin out their mint patch for them.